-- 17.1 Organisations holding events on the Assembly estate are required to issue bilingual invitations to the event in the name of the sponsoring Assembly Member, and are required to submit invitations to the Assembly events team for approval prior to use. - 17.2 Simultaneous interpretation will be available for any events held by external organisations on the Assembly estate, and the Assembly events team will discuss simultaneous interpretation requirements with event organisers as part of the initial booking process.. - 17.3 Organisations subject to Welsh language schemes or standards that hold events on the National Assembly's estate targeting Assembly Members or the public are expected to operate in accordance with their scheme or standards regarding public information and their public image. - 17.4 Organisations not subject to Welsh language schemes or standards are encouraged to operate in accordance with the principles of this Scheme.
+- 17.1 Organisations holding events on the Assembly estate are required to issue bilingual invitations to the event in the name of the sponsoring Assembly Member, and are required to submit invitations to the Assembly events team for approval prior to use. - 17.2 Simultaneous interpretation will be provided for any events held by external organisations on the Assembly estate upon the request of the sponsoring Assembly Member. - 17.3 Organisations subject to Welsh language schemes or standards that hold events on the National Assembly's estate targeting Assembly Members or the public are expected to operate in accordance with their scheme or standards regarding public information and their public image. - 17.4 Organisations not subject to Welsh language schemes or standards are encouraged to operate in accordance with the principles of this Scheme.